-Qualcomm manufactures baseband processsors that allow cell phones and tablets to communicate and transmit voice and data across wireless networks controlled by carriers, such as Verizon or Sprint.
-In recent years, Qualcomm has acquiried and maintained its monopoly over the baseband processor market and abused its intellectual property rights in associated technology.
+Qualcomm manufactures baseband processors that allow cell phones and tablets to communicate and transmit voice and data across wireless networks controlled by carriers, such as Verizon or Sprint.
+In recent years, Qualcomm has acquired and maintained its monopoly over the baseband processor market and abused its intellectual property rights in associated technology.

 According to the lawsuit, in creating this monopoly, Qualcomm has charged excessive and unlawful prices both on the baseband processors themselves and the patent license rights for associated technology, leading to inflated prices for purchasers across the country.

 YOUR CONSUMER RIGHTS

 Consumers purchased their smartphones, tablets and other cellular devices without knowledge of Qualcomm's vast monopoly, and were charged a higher price than they would have paid if the conglomerate had acted fairly and legally.
 Hagens Berman believes that Qualcomm should be held responsible for creating and maintaining a monopoly that left purchasers with the bill.

 Hagens Berman is one of the most successful consumer litigation law firms in the U.S. and has achieved more than $320 billion in settlements against product manufacturers, tobacco companies, automakers, big banks and others.
 Your claim will be handled by attorneys experienced in consumer-rights law.